Image of Double the Gold logo

 Each year, in early spring, a small group of donors step up to build a fund for the medical care of the dogs.
 Now, we turn to you.
 This is where the smaller donations of the many add up to a lot because every dollar raised through the Double the Gold Challenge will be matched by their Fund of Love – doubling the impact of every gift.

-Following are just a few of the hundreds of transformations you will help make possible this year.
+Following are just a few of the hundreds of dogs your gifts will support this year.

 Golden Retriever